BigHit Music: 2005–2021: Big Hit Entertainment

 Big Hit Entertainment was founded on February 1, 2005, and signed the trio 8Eight in 2007.
 In 2010, the company signed a joint management contract with JYP Entertainment over the boy group 2AM.
-That year, Bang Si-hyuk signed RM as the first member of BTS and launched nationwide auditions to recruit other members of the group—BTS made their debut under Big Hit on June 13, 2013.

 In 2012, the company signed Lim Jeong-hee, and formed the girl group Glam as a collaboration with Source Music.
 The group was active until 2014 when it was disbanded due to a controversy involving one of its members, Kim Da-hee—Kim was sentenced to prison after being found guilty of blackmailing actor Lee Byung-hun.

 Following the end of the joint contract between Big Hit and JYP in April 2014, three members of 2AM returned to JYP, while Lee Chang-min remained with Big Hit in order to continue with his solo career and as part of the duo Homme.
 The year also saw the disbandment of 8Eight after Baek Chan and Joo Hee's contracts with Big Hit ended.
 In May 2015, Lim Jeong-hee parted ways with the agency, following the expiration of her three-year contract.

 In February 2018, Homme disbanded after member Changmin's contract came to an end.
-He left the company to start his own agency, while Lee Hyun continued on as a solo artist.
-In October, BTS renewed and extended their contract with the agency for seven more years.
-Big Hit debuted its second male group, Tomorrow X Together (TXT), in March 2019.
+He left the company to start his own agency, while Lee Hyun continued on as a solo artist. and Big Hit debuted its second male group, Tomorrow X Together (TXT), in March 2019.

-In February 2021, Big Hit announced a partnership with Universal Music Group, which would include a joint venture between Big Hit America and Geffen Records on a Los Angeles-based label and to develop a pop group under a K-pop-influenced model, and UMG exploring further use of Big Hit's social platform Weverse.
-As a consequence of this partnership, Big Hit reached an agreement in October for BTS to move its distribution in the U.S. and several other countries from Sony Music's Columbia Records and The Orchard to Universal.